jupyterlab/extension-examples/basics/signals/README.md

 `Signal` class that implements this interface for communication ([documentation](https://jupyterlab.github.io/lumino/api/signaling/globals.html)).

-The basic concept is the following.
+The basic concept is as follows:

 First, a widget (`button.ts`), in this case the one that contains some visual elements such as a button, defines a signal and exposes it to other